 The Friends & Patrons of 750 Words

-On May 1st, all existing users of the site will be given lifetime free accounts (we hope you'll continue to donate when you can).
-New accounts created after May 1st, 2013 will be required to become members within 30 days after signing up in order to keep writing.
+On June 12th, all existing users of the site were be given lifetime free accounts (we hope you'll continue to donate when you can).
+New accounts created after June 12th, 2013 are now required to become members within 30 days after signing up in order to keep writing.
 Everyone will always have access to previous writings, stats, etc, even if they choose not to become members.

 We're listening to your feedback and want to make sure that first and foremost, we offer a friendly and safe place for people to dump their private thoughts.
 I expect that we'll continue to adjust the way this all works for the near term.
 Thanks for being an awesome community!

 Just made it to 200 days!
 Cheers!

 One Month Challenge Bounty from Ivy Paul on Wed, Dec 11